 - The prospective student will be asked to sign a “Record Check Evaluation Form”.
 Should the prospective student refuse to sign a consent form, the school acceptance will be rescinded.

-In order to be qualified for the national radiography certification examination (ARRT Exam), graduates must possess an associate’s degree, at a minimum.
+In order to be qualified for the national radiography board examination (ARRT Exam), graduates must possess an associate’s degree, at a minimum.

 This requirement can be met in two ways:

-- Applicants to the Covenant Medical Center School of Radiologic Technology may already possess an associate’s degree or higher (in any major) prior to starting the radiography program
+- Applicants to the Covenant Medical Center School of Radiography may already possess an associate’s degree or higher (in any major) prior to starting the radiography program

-- Students applying to Covenant already possessing a non-medical degree will be required to take additional college course work to meet curriculum requirements.
+- Students applying to Covenant already possessing a non-medical degree may be required to take additional college course work to meet curriculum requirements.

 - Potential applicants (not already possessing a degree) can enroll at Kirkwood Community College (Cedar Rapids, Iowa) into the Diagnostic Assistant Program prior to starting the radiography program at Covenant.